Hi! It’s konkaz (@konkazuk) here.

 Quite a few, to be honest…

-Time has gone by, and nowadays, you can see lots of people wearing a mask, …but at this time, we were one of the very few wearing a mask,
+Time has gone by, and nowadays, you can see lots of people wearing a mask, …but back then, we were one of the very few wearing a mask,

 Anyway, when it comes to a great nature, you can expect to find all kinds of plants.